 What Is Vaginal Discharge?

 Vaginal discharge is a mixture of fluid and cells from the vagina.
 Vaginal discharge varies in color, texture, appearance, and odor depending on certain factors like birth control.
-Normal vaginal discharge is acidic, thick, mucus-like, and appears white or clear with a slight smell that is not offensive.
+Healthy vaginal discharge is acidic, thick, mucus-like, and appears white or clear with a slight smell that is not offensive.
 Sometimes, normal discharge can look yellowish.
 The amount of discharge varies between women based on birth control, medication, menstruation, sexual intercourse, pregnancy, diet, and douching.
 According to research, within a 24-hour time frame, most women will have 1 to 4 ml of vaginal discharge.
 It is normal to have less or more than 1-4 ml of discharge in a day based on the changes listed above.

 |Type of Vaginal Discharge||Symptoms||Causes|